 This benefit is for pregnant women enrolled in BadgerCare Plus and Wisconsin Medicaid.
-All policies and procedures are the same for the BadgerCare Plus Standard Plan and Wisconsin Medicaid unless otherwise specified.
+All policies and procedures are the same for BadgerCare Plus and Wisconsin Medicaid unless otherwise specified.
 Women enrolled in an HMO (health maintenance organization) must receive the services through the HMO.
 These services do not require PA (prior authorization) and are not subject to copayment under BadgerCare Plus and Wisconsin Medicaid.